Protecting and respecting limits

-Your limits tell you what is acceptable for you in a relationship or in contact with someone outside of a relationship.
-Someone who crosses your limits is not respectful.
+Your boundaries tell you what is acceptable for you in a relationship or in contact with someone outside of a relationship.
+If someone crosses your boundaries, it shows little respect.
 Your integrity may be harmed.

-The situation can be about many different matters in your relationship.
+The situation can be about many different matters.
 For example:

 - you do not want to be insulted;